 - Business Owners Unaware of the Law

-••Public health risks increase, especially in places where serious food safety violations are hidden behind a fake hygiene rating sticker.
+🔹Public health risks increase, especially in places where serious food safety violations are hidden behind a fake hygiene rating sticker score.

-Displaying a false hygiene rating sticker isn’t just morally wrong—it’s illegal.
-Businesses caught displaying fake ratings, failing to display a rating or obscuring a rating could face:
+Displaying a false food hygiene rating sticker isn’t just morally wrong.
+If your business is caught displaying a fake hygiene rating, fails to display a rating or obscures a hygiene rating you will be committing a criminal offence.
+The consequences include:

-- Fines & Legal Action – Local authorities can prosecute businesses owners for misleading consumers under Trading Standards & Consumer Protection laws.
+Fines & Legal Action – Local authorities can prosecute business owners for misleading consumers under Trading Standards & Consumer Protection laws.
 This could result in a fine.
 It could also result in the owner being disqualified as a Director.

-- Public Exposure – Media reports have already named and shamed businesses, damaging their reputations.
+Public Exposure – Media reports have already named and shamed businesses, damaging their reputation.

-- Loss of Trust & Customers – Once customers find out a business is being dishonest, they may never return.
+Loss of Trust and Customers – Once customers find out a business is being dishonest, they may never return.

 How to Spot & Report a Fake Hygiene Rating Sticker